flagship-io/codebase-analyzer-action/README.md

 ## Inputs

+### `flagshipClientId`

+**Required** The API Client ID for the Flagship Remote Control API.
+You can create one in the Settings / Integration settings of the Flagship Platform.

-### `flagshipToken`
+### `flagshipClientSecret`

-**Required** The API Token for the Flagship Platform.
-You can create one in the Platform Integration settings of the Flagship Platform.
+**Required** The API Client Secret for the Flagship Remote Control API.
+You can create one in the Settings / Integration settings of the Flagship Platform.

 ### `flagshipEnvId`

 **Required** The Environment ID in the Flagship Platform.
 You can get it from the Settings / API & Settings menu on the Flagship Platform.

+### `flagshipAccountId`

+**Required** The Account ID in the Flagship Platform.
+You can get it from the Settings / Account menu on the Flagship Platform.

 ### `repositoryUrl`